Ricardo Pepi, the USMNT’s dazzling young striker, is on the fast track

 “We knew it and he did it,” Berhalter said.

 As recently as two months ago, Berhalter was not certain Pepi would play for the United States.
-The son of Mexican-born parents, he had the option of representing either country, which have become fierce soccer rivals the last 25 years.
+The son of Mexican-born parents, he had the option of representing either country, which have become fierce soccer rivals the past 25 years.
 He was born in El Paso but crossed the border into Ciudád Juarez regularly to visit family.
 His father, Daniel, coached him until he entered FC Dallas’s academy system.

 At the youth international level, though, he played strictly for the U.S. under-17 squad.
 Mexico’s lobbying efforts the past year failed, and Pepi committed to the United States before World Cup qualifying began early last month.